Until now. The landscape of online law programs is changing rapidly.

 It's interesting to note that the ABA is being extremely selective in its approval process for hybrid law programs.
 In fact, several well-respected schools have been rejected.

-Let's take a look at the three programs that have been granted ABA waivers so far.
+Let's take a look at the four programs that have been granted ABA waivers so far.

 1. Syracuse University